testflows/TestFlows-WebSite/source/handbook/index.md

 ## But

-A companion of the [Then] step is a [But] step and is used to define a step that usually contains an negative assertion.
+A companion of the [Then] step is a [But] step and is used to define a step that usually contains a negative assertion.
 It can be defined using [But] test definition class or using [TestStep] decorator with [But] passed as the [Sub-Type].